 Winning that first moment where people get the itch to travel gives you a major advantage over other brands as their plans begin to materialise.
 However, I-want-to-get-away moments are just the beginning and you’ll need to nurture your leads further along the buying process.
 This means you’ll need to win a number of other micro-moments too.

-…we’ll be taking a closer look at the ‘time-to-make-a-plan’ moments for travellers.
-In the meantime, if you need help with your targeting travelers through Google AdWords or social media, we’ve a whole team of specialists here ready to help.
+If you need help with your targeting travelers through Google AdWords or social media, we’ve a whole team of specialists here ready to help.
 Just call us on 023 9283 0281 or fill in the form and we’ll call you.